 I am not sure how long have you been trying to find a system or a course that actually works.

-I kept checking digital products, following Gurus but none of that worked out for me.
+I kept checking digital products, and following Gurus but none of that worked out for me.

-I mean I learned a lot but I needed some kind of step-by-step training showing me what to do and also be able to get feedback about the progress I do.
+I mean I learned a lot but I needed some kind of step-by-step training showing me what to do and also being able to get feedback about the progress I do.

-It wasn’t until the end of 2017 when I did find a legit platform teaching about how to start an affiliate marketing business or website.
+It wasn’t until the end of 2017 that I did find a legit platform teaching how to start an affiliate marketing business or website.

-To be honest, at that time I still was thinking that there must be some kind of shortcut or quick ways how to earn thousands per week.
+To be honest, at that time I still was thinking that there must be some kind of shortcut or quick way how to earn thousands per week.

 I was wrong.